Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

-\begin{proposition} Furthermore, for each of these homotopy classes, and for each complex structure $j$ on $T$, there is exactly one holomorphic representative $u: T \to M$. \end{proposition}
+\begin{proposition} For each feasible homotopy class from Proposition \ref{prop:which-output}, and for each complex structure $j$ on $T$, there is exactly one holomorphic representative $u: T \to M$. \end{proposition}

-The strategy of proof is first to prove Proposition \ref{prop:which-output}.
-Then we show the existence of holomorphic representatives for some conformal structure, and show that the number of representatives does not depend on the conformal structure.
-By degenerating the domain we are able to show uniqueness.
+The strategy of proof is first to prove Proposition \ref{prop:which-output}, which is done in \S\ref{sec:homotopy-classes}.
+Then we show the existence of holomorphic representatives for some conformal structure (\S\ref{sec:existence}), and show that the number of representatives does not depend on the conformal structure.
+By degenerating the domain we are able to show uniqueness (\S\ref{sec:moduli-space}).